sgmurphy/wordpress-plugins/copy-delete-posts/readme.txt

 [AND MORE]

 == Upgrade Notice ==
-= 1.4.8 =
+= 1.4.9 =
-What's new in 1.4.8?
+What's new in 1.4.9?
-* Replace the super admin check with a verification of CDP permission for the current user.
+* Removed optimization logs for users to prevent performance optimizations of the plugin in future
-* Implement a check to ensure the current user has appropriate access rights to the target site before allowing cross-site post copying.
-This prevents unauthorized users from copying posts to sites they don't have access to.
+* [PRO] Improved cross-site duplication of posts